UserNotFoundXEption/CupaGoovno/README.md

 - Major changes to all non-DLC bosses.
 - Rebalances and reworks for equipment.
     - See full equipment changelog here: https://github.com/UserNotFoundXEption/CupaGoovno/blob/main/equipment%20changelog.md
-- Practise Mode charm.
-    - Allows you to quickly skip phases and go to the one you need to practise.
-- Casual Mode charm.
+- Practise Mode and Casual Mode charms for practising and casual players.
-    - Gives you a massive health boost so you can enjoy the mod even if you're not a skilled player.
-Go down in the charm menu to find it.
-If it's not there, try to leave to main menu and re-enter your save.
+- New charms, weapons and super art.
 - Relic reworked to be a new challenge mode.
-- Other new charms.
 - Quality of Life changes.
     - See full quality of life changelog here: https://github.com/UserNotFoundXEption/CupaGoovno/blob/main/quality%20of%20life%20changelog.md